fansalon/TEspeX/README.md

 # Development and help
-The TEspeX pipeline has been developed by Federico Ansaloni, PhD student in the Computational Genomics lab (SISSA/ISAS - Trieste - Italy) of prof. Remo Sanges.\
+The TEspeX pipeline has been developed by Federico Ansaloni, former PhD student in the Computational Genomics lab (SISSA/ISAS - Trieste - Italy) of prof. Remo Sanges.\
 Nicolo' Gualandi developed the wrapper_slurm.py script.\
 To report bugs or suggestions please feel free to write to the TEspeX supporting group https://groups.google.com/g/tespex-help